Dunkard's Bottom, Virginia: Subsequent years

+In 1755, some 28 individuals were killed or taken captive due to continued attacks by Natives in the vicinity of New Creek.
 In 1756, William Ingles purchased 900 acres of land in the area and established a farm with his wife Mary Draper Ingles, after their home in the nearby community of Draper's Meadow was destroyed during an attack by Shawnee Indians.
 They assisted in the construction of a small fort there, probably no more than a blockhouse, which was later named Fort Frederick.
 In February 1756, 140 Cherokee warriors allied with the British gathered at Dunkard's Bottom before joining the Sandy Creek Expedition.
 The Ingles abandoned their farm after only a few months and in June, 1756 they relocated to Fort Vause, seeking protection from raids during the French and Indian War.
 In 1760, Ingles established Ingles Ferry a few miles away.
 He sold his land at Dunkard's Bottom to William Christian in 1771.

 Christian built a comfortable home there in 1772, where his father Israel Christian died in 1784.
 Planning to move west to Kentucky, he sold his home and land to settlers in 1785.
 The land was purchased and developed as a plantation by Thomas Cloyd starting in the early 1800s.
 Thomas Cloyd lived in one of the earlier German settlement houses until his large 2-story, 3-bay brick house was finished in 1847.
 The stone fireplace and foundation of at least one other Dunkard cottage remained and were used for the construction of a tenant house for plantation laborers in the late nineteenth century.
 The land remained in the Cloyd family for three generations until the construction of the Claytor Dam in 1939, which inundated the site of Dunkard's Bottom, along with the remains of the Christian home and the Cloyd mansion, under Claytor Lake.
 The limestone chimneys of the Eckerlin's cabins were still standing when the lake covered them.

 Plaque at Claytor Lake State Park commemorating the Dunkard's Bottom community.